Call Confidentially (616) 202.3326

 Jacob Passerman

 Jacob Passerman has a solid foundation in business operations and strategy.
 He is competent in case management, marketing, project management, procurement, and data analytics.
 After years of experience in corporate America, he sought a job that had a more direct impact on people’s lives.
 To this end, Jacob transitioned into the nonprofit sector, spending two years as a life coach.
-This journey ultimately led him to Sanford Behavioral Health and the role of Director of Admissions.
+This journey ultimately led him to Sanford Behavioral Health, where he began as an admissions specialist, then admissions director, and is now the community outreach director.
 Jacob says, “At Sanford, I found the perfect balance between my passion for helping others and my business expertise.
 My role at Sanford allows me to leverage my skills to drive positive change and create a lasting impact on people’s lives.”

 Jacob’s experience in long-term recovery has given him a deep understanding of the challenges individuals face in finding adequate care in a timely manner.
-He strives to connect with others on a meaningful level while making them feel supported and heard.
-(Often, a call to Sanford is the first time someone discloses a mental health concern.)
+He strives to connect with others on a meaningful level while making clients and referring partners feel supported and heard.
 Jacob thinks his personal recovery journey is helpful when working with clients and the admissions team.
 He says, “We can’t keep what we have without giving it away.”

-Every day at Sanford, Jacob says he has “the privilege” of supporting individuals as they rebuild their lives, reconnect with their families, and rediscover their potential.
-Likewise, he finds fulfillment in helping people live their best lives, including the admissions team he leads.
-Outside of work, Jacob stays active by participating in a bowling league and playing pickleball, and recently, he started bouldering!
+Every day at Sanford, Jacob has the privilege of supporting individuals as they rebuild their lives, reconnect with their families, and rediscover their potential.
+Likewise, he finds fulfillment in helping people live their best lives, including the outreach team he leads.
+Outside of work, Jacob stays active by participating in a bowling league, playing pickleball, and recently starting bouldering!
 Another large part of his life outside of work is his involvement in 12-step meetings, sponsorship, and fellowship.
 These activities allow him to stay connected, grow, and give back to others in meaningful ways.